EU's top court rejects UK challenge to short-selling law

 But the court's ruling means British regulators would not be able to opt out of the short-selling law, which gives the European Securities and Markets Authority (ESMA) power to ban bets on falling share prices in instances which it sees as a threat to markets or the stability of the EU financial system.

-London has traditionally been less keen on such a ban than other centers, seeing it as a short-term impediment to market liquidity which ultimately is the best determinant of a stock's value.
+London has traditionally been less keen on such a ban than other centres, seeing it as a short-term impediment to market liquidity which ultimately is the best determinant of a stock's value.

 "The power of the (ESMA) ... to adopt emergency measures ... in order to regulate or prohibit short-selling is compatible with EU law," the Luxembourg-based court said in a statement on Wednesday.